To all our returning visitors: welcome to our new website!

 Judy Koren whose poem "Utopias" has been accepted for publishing in the Deronda Review of 2019.

-Ruth Fogelman who has two poems published in the February issue of The Seventh Quarry.
+Ruth Fogelman who has had two poems published in the February issue of The Seventh Quarry.

 Matthew Anish whose poem was published in the December/January issue of The Amulet.
 Matthew also has a chapbook, “Golden Words,” available for purchase at $7.00.
 You may reach him at email@example.com.